rtcharity/resources.eahub.org/content/take_action/ea-conferences.md

 ---
-title: Getting the most out of an EA conference
+title: Getting the Most Out of an EA Conference
 weight: 4
 license:
   - name: Creative Commons Attribution-ShareAlike 3.0